CameronWr/Scheduler-Implementation-OS161/README.md

 ![Shortest Job First](SJF-Digram.png)\
 ![Shortest Time to Completiton First](CTCF-Diagram.png)

-While turnaround time is important in performance, reactivity is important; after all, you don't want to leave a user waiting.
-Once again, my FIFO implementation is outdone by another scheduler implementation, RR (Round Robin) scheduling.
-This implementation focuses response time by rapidly switching between threads in the queue until each is complete.
+While turnaround time is important in performance, reactivity is also important; after all, you don't want to leave a user waiting while other threads are executing.
+Once again, my FIFO implementation is outdone by another scheduler implementation, RR (Round Robin) scheduling, which is used in OS161.
+This implementation focuses on response time by rapidly switching between threads in the queue until each is complete.

 ![Round Robin](RR-Diagram.png)

 Allowing for much quicker response times and even exponentially better turnaround times when working on a multi-core system, as threads can be spread between cores.
 However, in the OS161 implementation, there is only a single core, and thus the turn around time ends up being worse due to the cost of switching between threads.
-So much worse, FIFO ends up with better turnaround times, which is reflected in the benchmark results.
+So much worse, FIFO ends up with better turnaround times, which is reflected in the benchmark results, as the FIFO implementation is quicker in every test run.

 <br />